feideconnect/core-apis/apigkadm.md

 ### Return values

 - `200 OK`: When successful this is returned with the json representation of the object in the response body
-- `401 Unauthorized`: Current user does not own the object requested
+- `403 Forbidden`: Current user does not own the object requested
 - `404 Not Found`: The provided gatekeeper id does not exist in database

 ## Listing all gatekeepers owned by user